Animal as Bridegroom: ATU 425A: The Animal (Monster) as Bridegroom

 In folktales classified as tale type ATU 425A, "The Animal as Bridegroom", the maiden breaks a taboo or burns the husband's animal skin and, to atone, she must wear down a numbered pair of metal shoes.
-On her way to her husband, she asks for the help of the Sun, the Moon and the Wind, a sequence that researcher Annamaria Zesi suggests is more typical of Northern European tales.
-In other stories (from Europe, mostly), her helpers may be three old crones, or her husband's relatives.
+On her way to her husband, she asks for the help of the Sun, the Moon and the Wind, a sequence that appears in Northern Europe, Germany, Portugal, in the Slavonic languages and in the Balkans.
+In other European tales, the heroine's helpers may be three old crones, or her husband's relatives.

-In some tales, before the separation from her supernatural husband, the wife's children are taken from her and hidden elsewhere.
-Scholarship locates this motif across Celtic and Germanic speaking areas.
-Another recurring motif of this type is the drops of blood on the husband's clothes that the heroine washes.
-Professor Francesca Sautman located this motif in some French variants from Brittany.
+During her journey, the heroine is given three nuts (alternatively, almonds and chestnuts) that contain objects inside, objects that are related to weaving (such as a loom or a spindle), or beautiful dresses representing the Sun, the Moon and stars, or the sea, the land and the skies.

-Thomas Frederick Crane also noted that, at the end of her journey, she finds her husband at the mercy of a second wife.
-She bribes this person with items she acquired on the way (given by the personifications of the elements, or from her helpers) to spend a night with him.
+At the end of her journey, the heroine finds her husband at the mercy of a second wife.
+She bribes the false bride with items she acquired on the way (given by the personifications of the elements, or from her helpers) to spend a night with him, or breaks the nuts which contain gifts.
 Only on the third night the heroine manages to talk to her husband and he recognizes her.

-In this regard, Sautman noted that the heroine may be given three nuts (alternatively, almonds and chestnuts) that contain the objects she will use to bribe the false bride.
-Furthermore, according to Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, alternate gifts for the heroine may be related to weaving (such as a loom or a spindle), or beautiful dresses representing the Sun, the Moon and stars, or the sea, the land and the skies.
+In Celtic and Germanic variants of the subtype, before the separation from her husband, the heroine's children are taken from her and hidden elsewhere.
+Another recurring motif of the subtype involves the heroine washing three drops of her husband's blood that fell on his clothes - a motif that is located in French variants from Brittany.

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".